remult/remult/docs/tutorials/react/sorting-filtering.md

 ## Show Active Tasks on Top
 Uncompleted tasks are important and should appear above completed tasks in the todo app.

-In the `fetchTasks` function, pass an `options` argument to the `find` method call and set its `orderBy` property to an object that contains the fields you want to sort by.
+In the `fetchTasks` function, set the `orderBy` property of the `find` method call's `option` argument to an object that contains the fields you want to sort by.
 Use "asc" and "desc" to determine the sort order.

 *src/App.tsx*